 Windows PowerShell is powerful and can do almost everything that a person wants on his computer.
-But the only problem is that it is a command line tool and does not have GUI.
+However, it is a command-line tool and does not have a GUI.
 However, it can be helpful when the GUI-based interface fails or stops responding.
-Unfortunately, the main thing is that a regular user lacks the knowledge of using PowerShell to its full potential.
+Unfortunately, the main problem is that a regular user lacks the knowledge to use PowerShell to its full potential.
 But today, we will be trying to discuss the top 10 PowerShell commands that can help a user do more on Windows 10.

 PowerShell commands that will help a user do more